Heat Pump Installation & Buying Guide

 Ductless Mini-Split

 Ductless mini-split systems use heat pump technology in order to cool the home, and some units can provide supplemental heat via an independent indoor air handling unit.
 They are ideal for use in homes where ductwork is not physically possible or economical, and boast a compact size.
 They carry a higher upfront cost, but can provide a zoned heating solution which may cut down on monthly energy costs.
+With the large temperature ranges in the greater Atlanta area, working with a local HVAC company to install a ductless mini-split could help improve the heating and cooling efficiency of your home.

 Heat Pump Features: What to Look for When Purchasing a Heat Pump